MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2024-10-14-a-dynamic-year.markdown

 One of the biggest issues I have is with maintaining a regular working routine, instead trending more towards boom and bust cycles (working very intensely for some weeks, and then considerably slowing down during others).

-Here is a good demonstration of that in terms of hours worked per week, starting from Jan 1 2024, until Oct 14 2024.
+Here is a good demonstration of that in terms of hours worked per week, starting from Jan 1 2024, until 26th June 2024.

 <div style="text-align: center;">
    <img